A Walk on the Moon

-A Walk on the Moon is a 1999 American drama film starring Diane Lane, Viggo Mortensen, Liev Schreiber and Anna Paquin.
+A Walk on the Moon is a 1999 American drama film starring Diane Lane, Viggo Mortensen, Liev Schreiber, and Anna Paquin.
 The film, which was set against the backdrop of the Woodstock festival of 1969 and the United States's first Moon landing of that year, was distributed by Miramax Films.
 Directed by Tony Goldwyn in his directorial debut, the film was acclaimed on release.
 Diane Lane earned an Independent Spirit Award nomination for Best Female Lead for her performance.

 Plot

 Pearl Kantrowitz and her husband Marty are a lower middle class Jewish couple in New York City.
 For the summer of 1969, the couple go on their annual vacation at Dr. Fogler's Bungalows in the Catskills with their family, which includes teen daughter Alison, young son Danny, and Marty's mother Lillian.

 Marty, who works as a television repairman back in the city, can only visit his family at the camp on the weekends.
 Pearl, who got pregnant with Alison at 17 and quickly married Marty, feels at a crossroads in her life.
 She meets Walker Jerome, a free-spirited salesman who goes from resort to resort selling clothes.
 With Marty absent, Pearl starts spending more time with Walker and they begin an affair.

-Meanwhile, Alison undergoes her own summer of changes and experiences teenage rites of passage.
-These are her first period, her first date, and her first kiss with Ross Epstein, a boy at the camp.
+Meanwhile, Alison undergoes her own summer of changes and experiences teenage rites of passage; her first period, her first date, and her first kiss with a boy at the camp, Ross Epstein.

 The impending Moon landing has kept Marty busy at his job, as customers are anxious to have their TV sets ready for the historic event.
 While the whole town celebrates Neil Armstrong's first steps on the moon, Pearl and Walker have sex in his bus.
 Marty's mother Lillian learns of the affair and tries to persuade Pearl to break it off.
 However, the affair continues when Marty cannot visit on the weekend because of the traffic jams caused by the huge Woodstock festival, which is taking place within walking distance of the bungalow colony.

 Pearl sneaks off in the night to go to the festival with Walker, leaving the kids with a disappointed Lillian.
 Alison soon sneaks off as well to attend the festival with her friends, although her mother had explicitly forbidden her to do so.
 When Alison happens to see Pearl, on LSD, carousing semi-topless with Walker in the festival crowd, she becomes upset and leaves with Ross.